 Neurocrine Biosciences' treatment for congenital adrenal hyperplasia (CAH) put up positive interim data in a phase 2 study, significantly lowering levels of two types of hormones linked to the rare genetic disorder in more than half of the patients.

 San Diego-based Neurocrine is developing NBI-74788 to treat classic CAH in adults and children and will meet with the FDA to discuss the path toward registration.
 The disorder may be caused by a mutation in several different genes; Neurocrine is focused on patients with a mutation that causes a deficiency of the 21-hydroxylase enzyme.
-This deficiency affects the production of cortisol and other adrenal steroids, which causes adrenal insufficiency, overgrowth of the adrenal grands and excess levels of androgens, or male sex hormones.
+This deficiency affects the production of cortisol and other adrenal steroids, which causes adrenal insufficiency, overgrowth of the adrenal glands and excess levels of androgens, or male sex hormones.

 The phase 2 study involved about 30 adults with classic 21-hydroxylase deficiency CAH.
 The patients were divided into three groups, each of which received a different dose of NBI-74788 for 14 days.
 After treatment, there was a reduction of at least 50% from baseline in 17-hydroxyprogesterone (17-OHP) and adrenocorticotropic hormone (ACTH) levels in more than half of the patients.